 You’ve been measuring your portions, hitting the gym, cutting out caffeine and sugar…but the scale just won’t budge!
 This can be a frustrating process, but it’s one many frustrated dieters have dealt with before.

-“A weight loss plateau is common and, for many people, it can happen when they're within just a few pounds of their goal weight,” says Richard Ing, MD, bariatric surgeon and medical director of the Bariatric Program at Bryn Mawr Hospital, part of Main Line Health.
+“A weight loss plateau is common and, for many people, it can happen when they're within just a few pounds of their goal weight,” says Richard Ing, MD, director of metabolic and bariatric surgery with the Main Line Health Comprehensive Weight and Wellness Program.
 “There’s no specific reason why this happens, but there are steps you can take to hopefully break through it.”

 Write down what you eat

 For one week, be extra diligent about recording the foods you eat.
 If you do find yourself snacking more frequently than you realized, that’s okay!
-You might consider more time in the gym to help you break through a plateau, or restructuring your diet to include four or five small meals per day instead of three larger meals.
+You might consider more time in the gym to help you move past a plateau, or restructuring your diet to include four or five small meals per day instead of three larger meals.

 Step up your workout routine